haylinmoore/hive/web/www/content/words/weird-wifi-name-display.md

 Speaking of Apple devices, there will not be any photos of MacOS though not from a lack of trying.
 I could not get either of my Macbook to acknowledge that this WiFi network existed.
-Neither the Wifi dropdown nor the airport commandline utility would show it.
+Neither the Wifi dropdown nor the airport command-line utility would show it.

 Windows 10 Pro 10.0.19041
 ![](/assets/img/iosWifiBug/windows10.png)